Columbia University was founded in 1754 as King’s College by royal charter of King George II of England.

 GEOGRAPHIC DIVERSITY: Columbia University students come from all 50 states and over 90 countries, and more than 50% self-identify as students of color.
 Moreover, Columbia University enrolls one of the largest percentages of foreign students of any major private research university in America.

 INTERNATIONAL STUDENT SERVICES: In addition to the International Students and Scholars Office, which provides resources for international students and assists with their transition to the United States, there are dozens of international student groups and a special pre-orientation program for new international students.

-INTERNATIONAL STUDENT BUDGET: Expenses, other than travel, are similar to those of domestic students.
+INTERNATIONAL STUDENT BUDGET: Other than travel, expenses are similar to those of domestic students.

 Costs for the 2017–2018 academic year: